tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

    * Don't write the keyboard shortcut in text, just press the keyboard shortcut you want to set.

-   * Configured keyboard values are stored in their string representation and matched as strings.

-      * This means that the code does not have to do a humongous if statement set for each possible alternative.

-      * This also means that due to differences in java implementations and versions the string representation might be Ctrl+K or ^+K. So if you change java version you might also have to update keyboard mappings in settings.

 * Margins.

 * Editor font.